paulowe/gcp/cloud-nat-pga.md

 The NAT mapping section allows you to choose the subnets to map to the NAT gateway.
 You can also manually assign static IP addresses that should be used when performing NAT.

+**Cloud NAT Logging** - allows you to log NAT connections and errors.

+When Cloud NAT logging is enabled, one log entry can be registered when
+- a network connection using NAT is created
+- a packet is dropped because no port was available for NAT

+You may log one or both events.
+Logs are sent to *Cloud Logging*

 **Google Cloud Router** dynamically exchanges routes between your Virtual Private Cloud (VPC) and on-premises networks by using Border Gateway Protocol (BGP)

 **Private Google Access** - enables such instances to communicate with other GCP APIs, services and resources